- How does COMPASS benefit your child?

 - are bullied

 - feel connected to their school

 The School Health Profile is intended to help school administrators make informed, evidence-based decisions about health promotion programming.

 Finally, unlike other surveys, our team will link your child's school with local public health professionals who will help turn the results from the School Health Profile into positive action.

-A parent information letter will be sent home which will provide details about when the COMPASS survey will be administered at your child's school.
-This letter will contain instructions about how to provide permission for your child to participate.
+Details about when the COMPASS survey will be administered at your child's school will be provided by either a parent information letter sent home, voicemail or bulletin on your school's website.
+This information will contain instructions about how to provide permission for your child to participate.